+Cost of Revenue and Gross Profit Margin.
 Cost of revenue increased by \$17.1 million, or 57%, to \$47.2 million for the year ended December 31, 2019 from \$30.1 million for the year ended December 31, 2018, consisting of increases in service fees costs of \$4.4 million, or 89%, to \$9.3 million from \$4.9 million, and fulfillment costs of \$12.7 million, or 51%, to \$37.8 million from \$25.1 million.
 The increase in service fees costs were primarily driven by the increased cost of serving the higher value of transactions processed through our platform.
 The increase in fulfilment costs were primarily driven by the growth in volume of transactions processed through our platform, partially offset by lower average shipping costs achieved due to economies of scale.